-No. 2 Engine House at 24 Sydney Street in Saint John is designated a Provincial Historic Site for its association with the architect, John Cunningham.
-Number 2 Mechanics’ Volunteer Company Engine House is a handsome stone fire hall facing King’s Square, the oldest public park in the heart of Saint John.
-Sandwiched between the larger court house and a row of four-storey commercial buildings, the small, two-storey, pitched-roof building speaks to its time and function.
+The No. 2 Engine House at 24 Sydney Street in Saint John has been designated a Provincial Historic Site due to its association with the famous architect, John Cunningham.
+This charming stone fire hall is located in King’s Square, the oldest public park in the heart of Saint John, and stands between a large court house and a row of commercial buildings.

-Heritage value is also attributed to No. 2 Engine House as it is the work of well-known local architect John Cunningham.
-This building is a rare and unique surviving example of the first phase in fire hall design and in the development of municipal fire fighting in Canada.
-Its refined Neo-classical façade is typical of this style often used in governmental buildings during the mid-18th century.
-John Cunningham also designed the adjacent Court House.
+No. 2 Engine House is also significant for being the work of the renowned local architect, John Cunningham.
+This building is a rare and one-of-a-kind survivor from the early phase in fire hall design and the development of municipal firefighting in Canada.
+Its sophisticated Neo-classical facade, which was a common style used in government buildings during the mid-18th century, is a testament to John Cunningham’s exceptional architectural skills.
+Additionally, he also designed the adjacent Court House.

 This post has already been read 1671 times!